D. J. Moore: College career

-Moore played college football for the Maryland Terrapins from 2015 to 2017 under head coaches Randy Edsall, Mike Locksley, and D. J. Durkin.
+Moore played for the Maryland Terrapins from 2015 to 2017 under head coaches Randy Edsall, Mike Locksley, and D. J. Durkin.

 As a freshman, Moore started 10 of Maryland's 12 games, recording 25 receptions for 357 yards and three touchdowns.
 As a sophomore, he started all 13 games and had 41 receptions for 637 yards and six touchdowns.
 As a junior, he started all 12 games and set a school record with 80 receptions for 1,033 yards and eight touchdowns.
 After his junior season, Moore was named to the first-team All-Big Ten Conference, and was the Big Ten Receiver of the Year.

 Following his junior season, Moore made the decision to enter the 2018 NFL draft.